Pittsburgh Criminal Attorney

 Are your liberties and livelihood hinging on the outcome of a criminal trial?
 Are your rights and driving privileges at risk because of a drunk driving arrest?

-If so, you need skilled, client-focused representation by a Pittsburgh criminal defense lawyer who will aggressively challenge any criminal charge on your behalf.
+If so, you need skilled, client-focused representation by a criminal lawyer in Pittsburgh who will aggressively challenge any criminal charge on your behalf.

 Gary E. Gerson will proactively assume control of your case by explaining the relevant case law and criminal procedures to you, defining your options, developing a strategy to accomplish your stated goals and by working closely with you to provide the best opportunity to achieve a successful disposition of the charges in your case.
 He will keep you fully informed as to all developments in your case by sending detailed correspondence that explains the legal significance of every proceeding and what to expect moving forward.